Quebec French profanity: Non-profane uses

 In the movie Bon Cop, Bad Cop, Quebec actor and stand-up comic Patrick Huard's character teaches Colm Feore's how to swear properly.

 These expressions are found less commonly in literature, but rappers and other singers often use criss and câlice as a rhyme.
 More traditional singers also use these words, such as Quebec singer Plume Latraverse.

 One fine example of the use of sacres as different word classes is a dialogue by Les Cyniques called Le cours de sacres.
 The phrase Jules, étant irrité, a expulsé violemment Jacques qui était en colère ("Jules, who was irritated, violently ejected Jacques, who was angry.") becomes Le sacrament qui était en calvaire a calissé dehors l’ostie en tabarnak ("That fucker, who was pissed off, kicked out that dickhead, who was fucking furious.") with each content word (noun, verb, adjective or adverb) replaced with a profane synonym.
 This usage of sacres is similar to the form of Russian swearing known as mat (Russian profanity)|mat.

+Possible Protestant origin

+The expression of ideas linked to the Protestant (Huguenot) faith can be considered, looking at both the initial meaning expressed by the swear words and the geographic origin of the settlers of New-France.

+Since the roughly twenty initial words have generated close to four-hundred euphemisms and thousands of set constructions, all equally present in all regions of Quebec, it would make more sense to have them begin their development at an earlier time than the mid-nineteenth century.

+Meaning

+The main Quebec swear words refer to aspects of Catholic worship and practice that Calvinists have historically rejected or objected to, including eucharistic adoration, transubstantiation, the Virgin Mary (viarge) and simony (simonaque).
+They are expressed in French rather than Latin.